keykata/dojo/README.md

 ### ffmpeg
 Play audio files (`.mp3`, `.aac`, or `.ogg`)

-### tmux
-Run scripts that split the terminal into windows

 ### miniconda
 Install command line tools along with Python and R